Flavor changing top decays to charm and Higgs with $\tau \tau$ at the LHC: Discovery Potential at the Parton Level

-Here $N_{S}$ and $N_{B}$ are number of signal events and background events, respectively.
+Here $N_{S}$ and $N_{B}$ are number of signal and background events, respectively.

 Table~\ref{signcross2} presents a comparison between this study and our previous study for $t \to c h^0 \to c W W^*\to c e^\pm\mu^\mp+\slashed{E}_T$~\cite{Jain:2019ebq}.
-This analysis suggests that $h^0 \to \tau \tau$ is much cleaner, because the Higgs boson mass is fully reconstruct and the energy of the charm quark in the top quark rest frame effectively improves the statistical significance using the optimized acceptance requirements.
+This analysis suggests that $h^0 \to \tau \tau$ is much cleaner, because the Higgs boson mass is fully reconstructed and the energy of the charm quark in the top quark rest frame improves the statistical significance using the optimized requirements.